mennat1/Landing-Page-Project/README.md

 * Scroll to Anchor: When clicking an item from the navigation menu, the link should scroll to the appropriate section.

 ## Acknowledments
-The starter files (aka project skeleton) was provided by Udacity.
+The starter files (aka project skeleton) were provided by Udacity.